-Any person who is driving and all passengers six years of age or older and weighing more than 60 pounds must wear a seat belt.
+Any person who is driving, and all passengers 6 years of age or older and taller than 57 inches, must wear a seat belt.

-Children can graduate to a seat belt system at age seven if they weigh more than 60 pounds.
-Federal guidelines and research advise that your child should be at least 4’9″ tall to wear a seat belt.
-If the shoulder belt does not fit easily over the chest and “rides up” on your child’s neck, they need a belt-positioning booster seat.
+Children can graduate to a seat belt system once they reach 6 years of age AND 57 inches.
+Federal guidelines and research advise that your child should be at least 4’9″ or 57 inches tall to properly wear a seat belt.
+If the shoulder belt does not fit easily over the chest and “rides up” on your child’s neck, they need a belt-positioning booster.

 - Keep children in the back seat until at least age 12.

 - Never use a lap belt on a child sitting in a booster seat designed for shoulder belts.

 - Never use pillows, books, or towels to boost a child.